billyyyyy3320/Billy/blog/_en/2019-7-21-json-server-with-multiple-files.md

 [You can find a template here.](https://github.com/newsbielt703/json-server-mulitple-files-sample)

-I'm going to share how I work with `json-server`, but perhaps there is another way you work more comfortable.
+I'm going to share how I work with `json-server`, but perhaps there's another way you work more comfortable.

 ### What is `json-server`?